mattheww98/solphin_automation/README.md

 # Solphin automation

-This directory turns the workflow in `~/src/solphin/tutorial/full_workflow_tutorial.ipynb` into two command-line scripts.
+This directory turns the workflow in the [solphin package](https://github.com/SMTG-Bham/solphin/tree/main) into two command-line scripts.
 A POSCAR or CIF plus a JSON file are the only initial inputs.

 The calculation sequence is: